 Addiction Counselor Requirements in South Carolina

 South Carolina requires professional counselors to hold licensing.
-Excluded from licensing requirements are professionals who hold recognized state or national certification as addiction counselors and who work under supervision at state facilities (http://www.scstatehouse.gov/code/t40c075.php).
-South Carolina’s certification agency is the South Carolina Association of Alcoholism and Drug Abuse Counselors.
-SCAADAC is an affiliate of the Association for Addiction Professionals (NAADAC).
+Excluded from licensing requirements are professionals who hold recognized state or national certification as addiction counselors and who work under supervision at state facilities (https://www.daodas.sc.gov/).
+South Carolina’s certification agency is the Addiction Professionals of South Carolina (APSC).
+Formerly known as the South Carolina Association of Alcoholism and Drug Abuse Counselors.
+The APSC is an affiliate of the Association for Addiction Professionals (NAADAC).

 Select a South Carolina Addiction Counselor topic below…